nextyfine-dev/fastest-expressjs-validator/README.md

 });
 ```

-## See More About Schemas all All Details
+## See More About Schemas and All Details

 For more details on [Documentation](https://github.com/icebob/fastest-validator/blob/master/README.md).